spookyMilly/millyscript/README.md

 I like to use modular SCSS files for styling to keep a clean structure and avoid side effects in the future.
 Page contents are wrapped inside `layout` component to make sure that all pages look similar.
 SCSS-classes are written in _camelCase_.

-### Prop naming for onChangeHandler

-For child components, I name functions that are being passed down by the parent `onXYZChange`.
-The function that is being passed down from the parent will be called `handleXYZ` and contains all logic.
-For example, `childComponent` has a prop called `onHandleChange` and its parent component passes the function as `handleChange`.
+This keeps it easy for when doing a search, you can easily separate scss classes from other code.

 ### Component-based architecture